dell/omnia/docs/source/Roles/Telemetry/TimescaleDB.rst

     .. image:: ../../images/publictimeseries.png

+For the entire set of iDRAC telemetry metrics, `click here <https://github.com/dell/iDRAC-Telemetry-Reference-Tools>`_.

 **Data retention policy**

 The ``omnia_telemetry.metrics`` has a data retention policy that ensures data is stored for 2 months only.
 A cleanup job is run everyday to purge metrics older than 60 days.